scanberg/viamd/ext/imgui/docs/README.md

 I occasionally tag [Releases](https://github.com/ocornut/imgui/releases) but it is generally safe and recommended to sync to master/latest.
 The library is fairly stable and regressions tend to be fixed fast when reported.

-You may also peak at the [Multi-Viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) branches.
-Even though they are marked beta, several projects are using them and they are kept in sync with master regularly.
+You may also peak at the [Multi-Viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) features in the `docking` branch.
+Several projects are using this branch and it is kept in sync with master regularly.

 **Who uses Dear ImGui?**